dcampos/godot-vim/README.md

 ## Status

-Development is currently on hold.
-You may wish to use it as a starting point for further development or for understanding how the script editor works (or worked).
+Development has stopped.
+Please feel free to use it as a starting point for further development or for understanding how the script editor works (or worked).

 ## Getting Started